samrbutler/PythonCards/README.md

 # pythonCards
-A module for creating card games
+A simple module for creating card games in Python

 Currently contains:
 * cards.py, a module that defines cards, hands, decks and players